The Ladd Company: End of company

 In essence, the Ladd Company no longer exists; although the label still exists, most of its executives have left.
 The company failed partly as a result of the dismal box-office record of many of its interesting, intelligent movies, including The Right Stuff, and partly because new management at Warner Brothers, which financed and distributed Ladd Company films, did not care to nurture the smaller movie company.

 On July 18, 1984, Kanter left the company to become head of production at MGM/UA.
 Ladd followed, becoming head of MGM/UA in February 1985.

 The last two films made by the company during its first incarnation were Police Academy 2: Their First Assignment (1985) and Doin' Time (1985).

 Revival

-Ladd was ousted from MGM/UA in the mid 1990's.
+Ladd was ousted from MGM/UA in the mid-1990s.
 He reformed The Ladd Company on February 17, 1995, and on May 24, 1995, produced the Oscar-winning film Braveheart, a film he was able to take with him from MGM/UA.
 Around that same time Ladd also produced The Phantom (1996) and A Very Brady Sequel (1996).
-The Ladd Company's final films were An Unfinished Life (2005) and Gone Baby Gone (2007) before the revived company was liquidated on December 19, 2007.
+The Ladd Company's final films were An Unfinished Life (2005) and Gone Baby Gone (2007), though Ladd continuing developing projects with the likes of Robert Altman, Emma Thompson, and more in subsequent years.